reiver/learn-golang-in-one-day/README.md

 ![Screenshot of Go Playground after the default Go code was run with arrow pointing to output](x/images/play-golang-com_ran_with_arrow.png)

-Note that what is in between the double quotes in the code.
+Note that what is in between the double quotation marks in the code.
 I.e.,…
 ```Go
 	fmt.Println("Hello, playground")
 ```